Top-forms of Leading Singularities in Nonplanar Multi-loop Amplitudes: Introduction

-Whereas the leading singularities are represented in the \emph{top-form} in the Grassmannian integrals in which the integrands are comprised of rational functions of minors of the constraint matrices $\{\mathbf{R}(M_C)\}$, the amplitude structures are simple and compact when expressed in the top-form.
-And the Yangian symmetry is manifest in the positive diffeomorphisms of positive Grassmannian geometry~\cite{NimaGrass}.
-It is therefore crucial to express scattering amplitudes in the top-form in order to exploit its power to further uncover hidden symmetries and dualities of the scattering amplitudes.
-We present in this note a construction of the top-forms for nonplanar scattering amplitudes, building on our earlier work of unveiling the first class of nonplanar Yangian permutation relations~\cite{du2014permutation}.
-Our method applies to all leading singularities beyond MHV and at arbitrary higher-loops.
+The leading singularities are represented in the \emph{top-form} of Grassmannian integrals in which the integrands are comprised of rational functions of minors $\{\mathbf{R}(M_C)\}$ of the Grassmannian $C$ matrices.
+The top-form is elegant in that the amplitude structures are simple and compact; and the Yangian symmetry is manifest in the positive diffeomorphisms of positive Grassmannian geometry~\cite{NimaGrass}.
+It is therefore crucial to express scattering amplitudes in top-form in order to explore its power to further uncover hidden symmetries and dualities of the scattering amplitudes.
+We present in this letter our successful construction of top-forms for non-planar scattering amplitudes.
+Our method applies to multi-loop, beyond-MHV leading singularities.

+Recently, exciting progress in $\mathcal{N}=4$ SYM scattering amplitude computation (by the on-shell method) is reported by many research groups in~\cite{Chen:2014ara,GeometryOnshell,Bern:2014kca,Arkani-Hamed:2014bca,BernNP12,du2014permutation,NimaSin2014,franco2015non,Johansson:2015ava}.
+Together we have made a step forward in the computation of nonplanar $\mathcal{N}=4$ SYM scattering amplitudes, and hopefully in the formulation of AdS/CFT correspondence at finite N.